diantyapitaloka/Variable-PHP/README.md

 - A variable name must start with a letter or an underscore (_), never a number.
 While they can contain alphanumeric characters (A-z, 0-9), sticking to clear, descriptive names makes your future self much happier.
 - PHP variables are picky. $User, $user, and $USER are treated as three completely different containers.
 Consistency is key to avoiding "missing variable" bugs.
 - PHP has a unique "meta" feature where you can use the value of one variable as the name of another.
 For example, $$name allows for dynamic scripting, though it’s a power best used sparingly.
+- Unlike "Strict" languages (like Java), you don't have to tell PHP if a variable is a string or an integer.
+You can change a variable from $data = "Hello" to $data = 100 in the next line without the engine complaining.

 ## 🦞🦀🦑 Learning Basic PHP: Understanding the Use of Variables 🦑🦀🦞
 Learning Basics: